MasterIO02/ordr-client/README.md

 3. Run 'npm start' to launch it
 4. Follow the instructions, dependencies like danser will be downloaded automatically

-### Run from a build (no auto-update)
+### Run from a build

-1. Download the latest release
+1. Download the latest release executable for your operating system
 2. Copy it in a dedicated folder for the o!rdr client
-3. Run the client by double-clicking on the downloaded executable (not recommended as it will close itself on crash) or via the terminal
+3. Run the client by double-clicking on the downloaded executable (not recommended as it will close itself on fatal errors) or via the terminal (`./ordr-client-vXX-linux` or `./ordr-client-vXX-win.exe` on Windows)
 4. Follow the instructions, dependencies like danser will be downloaded automatically

 ### Run a benchmark only